seojuice

 2. Transcript Optimisation

-• Upload a clean .srt file or edit auto-captions: remove filler words, capitalise card names, and insert the keyword naturally in the first 30 seconds.
+• Upload a clean .srt file or edit auto-captions: cut filler, capitalise card names, and place the keyword naturally in the first 30 seconds.

 • Mention each card drawn and its position: "The Two of Cups in your present slot means..."
 Search engines parse these as semantic entities.